How to Make Powdered Sugar

 Quick Tip!

-• In the fridge: You don’t need to put it in the fridge.
-However, you can still refrigerate it for several months.
+In the fridge: You don’t need to put it in the fridge.
+However, you can still store it in the fridge for several months.

 powdered sugar recipe